lythanhnam09/PS2KeyAdvanced/README.md

 # PS2KeyAdvanced
 ## Arduino PS2 Keyboard FULL keyboard protocol support and full keys to integer coding

+This supposed to be a port for ESP32

 **V1.0.4** Agust 2018 - Minor reduction in available() method to remove redundant extra safety checks on buffers

 V1.0.3 July 2018 Improved keywords file